PatrickCallaghan/datastax-leaderboard-demo/README.md

 Leaderboard Demo
 ====================

-This demo shows how to use DataStax Enterprise to get the highest scores on a leaderboard of millions of users.
-This demo assumes the same user cannot simultaneously play the same game.
-This is based on a imaginery game called 'age of darkness'.
-There is one overall leaderboard and then separate leaderboards for 100,000 thousand stages.
-This may represent different levels, settings or difficulty settings.
-The requirement is to provide an overall total leaderboard which just appends points won to an overall score and a stage leaderboard to show the best at each level.

 ## Running the demo

 You will need a java runtime along with maven 3 to run this demo.
 Start DSE version 4.7.1 or greater in SearchAnalytics mode.
 This can be done using